mpsonntag/snippets/notes/projects/bc_poster_gallery/gallery-timetable.md

 └── Conference_Information

 ### Required images and banners

+In "Resources/Static" provide the following images, named and in the format as requested:

+Name                                  format      ideal dimensions          used at BC_online_header.jpeg                 jpeg        2362x531 px               https://posters.bc.g-node.org (both static and upload service page)

 In Resources/Banners provide the following images, named and in the format as requested: